Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Car lot with rising prices of vehicles.

-President Trump’s announcement of a 25% tariff on imported automobiles and parts on March 26, 2025, sent shockwaves through the automotive industry and financial markets — consumers are rushing to buy cars ahead of any potential price hikes, and investors are scrambling to assess the fallout.(1)
+Unsurprisingly, it sent shockwaves through the automotive industry and financial markets — consumers rushed to buy cars ahead of potential price hikes, and investors scrambled to assess the fallout.(2) According to Finder data, there was plenty of fallout.

 Tariffs like these are often seen as a direct hit to automakers’ bottom lines because they drive up production costs and disrupt global supply chains.
-While companies with robust US-based supply chains could, in theory, gain a competitive edge as rivals reliant on foreign components face higher costs, industry analysts believe this new tax will spare few vehicle manufacturers.(2)
+While companies with robust US-based supply chains could, in theory, gain a competitive edge as rivals reliant on foreign components face higher costs, industry analysts believe this new tax will spare few vehicle manufacturers.(6)

 Impact on US automakers

-It’s been a turbulent time for many US automakers including Lucid Group stock (Lucid Motors), General Motors (GM) and Tesla (TSLA).
+It’s been a turbulent time for many US automakers, including Lucid Group stock (Lucid Motors), General Motors (GM) and Tesla (TSLA).

 Impact on European automakers